MJRML/Network_Intrusion_Detection_System-Neural-Network/README.md

 I believe machine learning will have a major impact on security and how security is implemented in a company.
 The reason I decided on this project was a personal one, I worked in IT for a company which had a lot of clients, in this company there was a SOC department which monitored many external networks.
 This was a 24/7 operation and as a virtualization systems engineer, we would get calls at all hours from this team.
 Then I started to wonder why are they there at this time, is technology not advanced enough to have autonomous systems, could they not check a report or a confusion matrix in the morning instead of working 24/7.
 How accurate would a neural network algorithm be monitoring alerts?
 Is it trust worthy?
 Would the company benefit financially from this?

+Please Note I had issues with the Solarwinds registering any Network traffic and as it's a trial, I did not have support from Solarwinds

 # Project Overview